Latency/UtopianBot/README.md

 ### Running

-To run RSBot, *double click* on the compiled JAR file, `RSBot.jar`, or execute `java -jar RSBot.jar` in a terminal.
+To run RSBot, *double click* on the compiled JAR file, `UtopiaBot.jar`, or execute `java -jar UtopiaBot.jar` in a terminal.

 ## Legal